yergin/qt-cmake-vscode/README.md

 Setting up
 ----------

-If you are on Windows, before following the steps below, Add Qt's MinGW bin folder to the system's PATH environment variable.
+If you are on Windows, before following the steps below, add Qt's MinGW bin folder to the system's PATH environment variable.
 For Qt 6.4.0, the MinGW bin folder is located at:

 `C:\Qt\Tools\mingw1120_64\bin`

+Set up the project in VSCode:

 1. Open VSCode and select "Open Folder..." from the file menu.
 2. Select the root folder of this repo.